alesordo/alesordo.github.io/pages/privacy.md

 **Personal Information Provided by You.** The personal information that we collect depends on the context of your interactions with us and the Services, the choices you make, and the products and features you use.
 The personal information we collect may include the following:

 *   names
 *   email addresses
 *   contact or authentication data

 **Sensitive Information.** We do not process sensitive information.

-**Social Media Login Data.** We may provide you with the option to register with us using your existing social media account details, like your Facebook, Twitter, or other social media account.
-If you choose to register in this way, we will collect the information described in the section called "[HOW DO WE HANDLE YOUR SOCIAL LOGINS?](#6-how-do-we-handle-your-social-logins) " below.
+**Social Media Login Data.** We may provide you with the option to register with us using your existing social media account details, like your GitHub, Telegram, or other social media account.
+If you choose to register in this way, we will collect the information described in the section called [HOW DO WE HANDLE YOUR SOCIAL LOGINS?](#6-how-do-we-handle-your-social-logins) below.